funkylarma/ERG-Workouts/README.md

 **Monadnock**

-Monadnock consists of 2 sets of 3x4-minute VO2max intervals at 130% FTP.
+Monadnock consists of 2 sets of 3x2-minute VO2max intervals at 130% FTP.

 Rest between intervals is 4 minutes long and rest between sets of intervals is 8 minutes long.

 Reduce the Workout Intensity as necessary such that you can fully complete each of these 4-minute intervals, but never drop below 110% FTP.

-You''ll then probably use that same power reduction during alternate versions of this workout which increase each interval's duration.
+You'll then probably use that same power reduction during alternate versions of this workout which increase each interval's duration.

 VO2max repeats are all about increasing your aerobic capabilities & adaptations via work done at or very near your peak aerobic power output.